Foundations of a theory of quantum gravity: The relativization of advanced Quantum Field Theory

 \emph{uniquely} solves both equations of motion.
 Hence, causality is a prediction of our theory and is not something which has been put in by hand through the initial conditions.
 Next, one calculates the $x$ dependency of the creation operators:

 If one separates now time from space, it is possible to \emph{interpret} as creating a global particle satisfying the usual equations of motion.
 Actually, it is fairly easy to construct the appropriate fields (in the vector representation) from this result by putting and demanding the correct properties under \emph{local} Lorentz transformations.
 Moreover, it follows directly from the commutation relations on $TM_{x_0}$ that for $(x - y)^2 > 0$ since, for example, $T^{ab}(x,0) = T^{ab}(x_0,x -x_0)$.
 The reader should pauze a bit and understand the very nontrivial fact which has happened here, although the mathematics is deceivingly simple.
 We have just \emph{derived} that one can recuperate the ordinary spacetime field theoretical picture from the local symmetries of our theory.
-That is, the assumption of a scalar unitary potential taken together with the constraint equations do not only uniquely (up to a $x$ independent unitary transformation) lead to the correct field equations of motion, but also imply the causal commutation relations.
+That is, the assumption of a unitary potential taken together with the constraint equations do not only uniquely (up to a $x$ independent unitary transformation) lead to the correct field equations of motion, but also imply the causal commutation relations.
 This was the great achievement of Weinberg's approach \cite{Weinberg} by means of the \emph{global} spacetime Poincar\'e group: indeed, it is underappreciated by several orders of magnitude that his derivation unifies appearantly two different things (the Heisenberg equations and the commutation relations).
 We just managed to generalize this virtue to the setting of quantum gravity without using fields at all.
 Since in our language, free quantum fields are unnatural concepts, we shall omit such reference in the future (interacting quantum fields are at best an effective low energy description of the world).
-To stress again what really happens here is that somehow, the two novel constraint equations do contain the whole information about the quantum theory apart from boundary conditions on a holographic two sphere at infinity.
+To stress again what really happens here is that somehow, the two novel constraint equations do contain the whole information about the quantum theory apart from boundary conditions.
 Hence, causality is a byproduct, a consequence of something even more fundamental. \\* \\* At this point, we can give a deeper motivation for AXIOM 0 which also answers our previous comments we made regarding the Heisenberg uncertainty principle.
-In free Quantum Field Theory, it is possible to define generalizations of the Newton-Wigner position operator (I haven't seen this anywhere in a textbook on Quantum Field Theory, so I will shortly present it here).
-The momentum operators are given by and the position operators read
+In free Quantum Field Theory, it is possible to define generalizations of the Newton Wigner position operators: